 - Sand until you see fresh wood

-You can do this with a sander or sandpaper, do not take to much wood off but just enough to reveal the fresh timber!
-Which gives the new paint a key to absorb and better hold, this will make your paint job look better and last longer!
+You can do this with a sander or sandpaper, do not take too much wood off but just enough to reveal the fresh timber.
+This gives the new paint a key to absorb and better hold, this will make your paint job look better and last longer.

 When Should You Paint A Shed?